 Vision

-We teach the things AI tools don't: problem decomposition, exit conditions, testing, maintenance, and the discipline of shipping something you actually own.
-Students leave with a working product, a building practice they can repeat, and permanent access to a collective of people who have done the same.
+Most people never ship what they want to build.
+Individuals lack the frameworks and organizations lack the governance.
+We teach what people skip, or only learn after a decade of failure: structural alignment, problem clarity, exit conditions, testing, maintenance, and the discipline of shipping something you actually own.
+Students leave with a working solution to their right-now problem, a building practice they can repeat, and permanent access to a collective of people who have done the same.
+That applies whether you're new to this or already shipping.

 Mission

-Direction runs monthly cohort-based courses where small groups go from idea to shipped product in four weeks.
-Cohorts are 30 people maximum, taught by people who have built and shipped real things, using AI as the primary build tool.
-Every project has a defined exit condition before anyone asks their tools to produce code.
-Every student presents what they built on demo day.
+Direction is a school for builders.
+We run two four-week cohorts: Builders for people starting from scratch, Advanced for people already deploying AI who need it to stop being experimental.
+Both are taught by people who have built and shipped real things.
+Every project has a defined exit condition before anyone writes code.
+Every student presents on Demo Day.
 Graduates join a permanent builders collective that grows with every cohort.

 Ethos